mechtron/mechtron.github.io/_posts/2019-8-29-WLAD-3-Industry-Updates.md

 title: "WLAD Industry Updates 2019-08-29"
 ---

-[Brian Tai](https://www.linkedin.com/in/briantai35/){:target="_blank"} and I continuted our new Industry Updates segment tonight where we provide a concise overview of some of the major happenings in DevOps and the internet in general.
+Tonight [Brian Tai](https://www.linkedin.com/in/briantai35/){:target="_blank"} and I continuted our new Industry Updates segment where we provided a concise overview of some of the major happenings in DevOps and software in general.
 Check out our slides below for our most recent updates!

 ### Industry updates slides